bsobocki/C-_STL_Algorithms_DataStructures/containers/set/README.md

 ## Description

-Container that store unique elements following specific order.
+Type of associative container that store unique elements following specific order.
+The value of the element once added cannot be modified, but can be removed from the container and added with modified value.

 Create set by:
   * Some Constructors: